mike-1-2-3/EWRP6/README.md

 #Endangered Wildlife Reserve Planet 6

-*An idle, desktop, minimal graphics, strategy game.
-Currently in the demo phase.*
+A silly idle game I started a couple years ago.
+Not under active development.

 ##Requirements for binary
 * SDL 1.2 and SDL image
-* A semi-recent linux (briefly tested on Debian Sid and Ubuntu 14.04, other distributions will likely need to put libSDL.so, etc., where the binary can find it, until the release is packaged better)
+* A semi-recent linux (briefly tested on Debian Sid and Ubuntu 14.04. protip: use ldd start-game to see if your system can find SDL)
 * Download [this](https://github.com/mike-1-2-3/EWRP6/releases/download/0.5.1/EWRP6.tar.gz), decompress it, and execute the start-game file.
 You can make the game faster, reveal all tiles in a new game, and change the save file in the config.txt file.

 ##Requirements to run source